-A select group of students can participate in Mason's freshman study-abroad program.
+Students can participate in Mason's first-year study-abroad program.
 Gateway destinations are situated in exciting international cities.
-Students spend their fall semester at Mason and spring semester on site, pursuing course work in their major and the Mason Core.
+Students spend their fall semester at Mason and spring semester on site, pursuing coursework in their major and Mason Core.
 Interested students must join before the fall semester.